 I’ve tried it both ways (because grating an apple is an extra step), but taking the time to grate an apple definitely makes the filling SO much better!

-Save this recipe for Gluten-Free Apple Cobbler to your PINTEREST board!
+Save this recipe to your pinterest board!

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!

-Easy Gluten-Free Apple Cobbler with Best Topping
+No-Fail Gluten-Free Apple Cobbler with Biscuit Topping

 Ingredients